 On 12 December 2010 the Government, as part of its Competitive and Sustainable Banking System package, announced that it would facilitate the trading of CGS on a retail exchange platform in Australia.

-The trading of CGS on a securities exchange will help to provide retail investors with a more visible pricing benchmark for investments they may wish to make in corporate bonds issued by Australian businesses, as well as help to further encourage retail investors to consider diversifying their savings through investments into fixed-income assets, such as government and corporate bonds.
+Trading of Treasury Bonds and Treasury Indexed Bonds on the Australian Securities Exchange commenced on 21 May 2013.
+The trading of CGS on a securities exchange will help to provide retail investors with a more visible pricing benchmark for investments they may wish to make in corporate bonds issued by Australian businesses, and facilitate retail investor diversification with investments into fixed income assets, such as government and corporate bonds.

 Funding the Budget

-The Government’s budget financing requirement in 2011-12 was fully met.
+The Commonwealth’s financing requirement in 2012‑13 was fully met.

 Market liquidity and efficiency

 One indicator of liquidity is turnover in the secondary market.
-Charts 4 and 5 show the evolution of total secondary market turnover1 from July 2008 through to June 2012.
-Turnover steadily increased over the period and was around $250 billion per month in 2011-12 for Treasury Bonds (totalling 28 per cent higher turnover than in 2010-11) and $13 billion per month for Treasury Indexed Bonds (totalling 50 per cent higher than in 2010-11).
+Charts 4 and 5 show the evolution of total secondary market turnover1 from July 2008 through to June 2013.
+Turnover steadily increased over the period and was around $280 billion per month in 2012‑13 for Treasury Bonds (14 per cent higher turnover than in 2011‑12) and $19 billion per month for Treasury Indexed Bonds (19 per cent higher than in 2011‑12).

 Turnover in the Treasury Bond futures market is significantly higher than in the underlying Treasury Bonds.
-Treasury Bond futures continued to display strong liquidity in 2011-12 with the turnover of 3-year Treasury Bond futures contracts increasing by 9 per cent over the previous year and turnover of the 10-year contracts increasing by 13 per cent.
+The 3‑year Treasury Bond futures contract is amongst the ten most traded interest rate futures products in the world.2 Treasury Bond futures continued to display strong liquidity in 2012‑13 with the turnover of 3‑year Treasury Bond futures contracts increasing by 9 per cent over the previous year and turnover of the 10‑year contracts increasing by 23 per cent.
 Turnover in recent years is illustrated in Chart 6.
-All Treasury Bond futures contract close-outs in 2011-12 occurred smoothly.
+All Treasury Bond futures contract close‑outs in 2012‑13 occurred smoothly.

-Turbulent market conditions during times of the year resulted in more use of the securities lending facility than during the previous year.
-The facility was used 66 times for overnight borrowing in 2011-12 compared with 47 instances of use in 2010-11.
-The face value amount lent was around $1.5 billion compared to $1.3 billion in 2010-11.
+Less volatile market conditions during the year resulted in less use of the securities lending facility than during the previous year.
+The facility was used 14 times for overnight borrowing in 2012‑13 compared with 66 instances of use in 2011‑12.
+The face value amount lent was around $0.2 billion compared to $1.5 billion in 2011‑12.

 Efficiency of issuance

-The AOFM continued to use competitive tender and syndication as the only means by which issuance of Commonwealth Government Securities was undertaken in 2011-12.
+The AOFM continued to use competitive tender and syndication as the only means by which issuance of CGS was undertaken in 2012‑13.

 |Period||Maturity||Face value amount allocated ($m)||Weighted average issue yield (%)||Average spread to secondary market yield (basis points)||Average times covered|

-The average ratio of the volume of bids received to the amount of stock on offer was 3.02 for Treasury Bonds in 2011-12, a decrease from 3.91 in 2010-11.
-Six tenders had a coverage ratio less than two, compared to only one tender in 2010-11.
-Each of these tenders was for the issue of longer-dated bonds.
-Shorter-dated bond tenders generally received a greater volume of bids.
+The average ratio of the volume of bids received to the amount of stock on offer was 3.99 for Treasury Bonds in 2012‑13, an increase from 3.02 in 2011‑12.
+No tenders had a coverage ratio less than two, compared to six tenders in 2011‑12.
+Shorter‑dated bond tenders generally received a greater volume of bids.

 The strength of bidding at tenders was also reflected in the issue yield spreads to the secondary market.
 At most Treasury Bond tenders, the weighted average issue yields obtained were below prevailing secondary market yields.

-The average ratio of the volume of bids received to the amount of stock on offer was 3.47 for Treasury Indexed Bonds in 2011-12, a decrease from 4.13 in 2010-11.
-At around half of the tenders the weighted average issue yields were below prevailing secondary market yields.
+The average ratio of the volume of bids received to the amount of stock on offer was 3.43 for Treasury Indexed Bonds in 2012‑13, a decrease from 3.47 in 2011‑12.
+At most tenders the weighted average issue yields were above prevailing secondary market yields.

 Full tender details are given in Part 5 of this annual report.

-The AOFM manages the daily cash balances of the Australian Government in the Official Public Account (OPA).2 The AOFM’s primary objective in managing these balances is to ensure that the Government is able to meet its financial obligations as and when they fall due.
-Other objectives are to minimise the cost of funding the daily cash balances and to invest excess cash balances efficiently.
-In minimising cost the AOFM seeks to avoid any use of the overdraft facility provided by the RBA.3
+The AOFM manages the daily cash balances of the Australian Government in the Official Public Account (OPA).3 The AOFM’s primary objective in managing these balances is to ensure that the Commonwealth is able to meet its financial obligations as and when they fall due.
+The most efficient means by which to achieve this is through minimising the cost of funding the daily cash balances and investing excess cash balances in a low risk manner.
+In minimising cost the AOFM seeks to avoid any use of the overdraft facility provided by the RBA.4

 Achieving the objective